← Back to writing

 Finding Bugs That Pass Every Test

-There's a class of bugs that your linter won't catch, your type checker won't flag, and your tests won't fail on — because you didn't know to test for them.
 A .find() with a block body and no return.
-A retry path that's been dead code since the day it was written.
+A retry path that's been dead code since the day it shipped.
 An await that was never added.
+Linters, type checkers, and test suites all miss these because you didn't know to test for them.

-These are correctness bugs.
-The code runs fine.
-No errors.
-It just silently does the wrong thing.
+Correctness bugs.
+The code runs, no errors thrown, but it silently does the wrong thing.

 I built ThreadTrace to find them.

-Linters check syntax patterns.
-Type checkers verify type contracts.
-Test suites verify the behavior you thought to test.
-None of them trace what actually happens when something fails — across file boundaries, into library source code, through the full error path until it reaches a terminal state.
+Linters check syntax patterns, type checkers verify type contracts, and tests verify the behavior you thought to test.
+None of them trace what actually happens when something fails, across file boundaries, into node_modules/ source, all the way through to where the error finally lands.

-ThreadTrace uses four agents that never share memory.
-This isn't a prompt trick — it's structural.
+ThreadTrace uses four agents that never share context.
+It's a structural constraint, not a prompt engineering trick.

-Theseus receives a seed question — something like "what happens when a batch retry fails?" — and traces the error path end-to-end.
-It follows every branch, catch, callback, and return.
-It crosses file boundaries.
-It reads library source in node_modules/, not documentation.
-Theseus documents behavior neutrally: "this function catches the error and returns an empty array."
+Theseus takes a seed ("what happens when a batch retry fails?") and traces it all the way through.
+Every branch, catch, callback, and return, across files, into library source rather than documentation.
+It documents behavior neutrally: "this function catches the error and returns an empty array."
 Not "this function incorrectly swallows the error."
 Premature classification corrupts everything downstream.

-Daedalus takes the trace and asks: how do the siblings handle this?
-It finds 3-5 functions that do the same kind of operation and compares error handling across all of them.
-The output is a comparison table, not a verdict.
+Daedalus asks: how do the siblings handle this?
+It finds 3–5 functions doing the same operation and compares error handling across all of them.
+Output is a comparison table, not a verdict.
 "4 out of 5 re-throw.
 This one swallows."

-Minos is the key.
 Minos is the independent verifier.
-It receives the hypothesis and file paths — nothing else.
-It never sees how the hypothesis was formed, the confidence score, or the evidence from Theseus or Daedalus.
-Its default stance is that the code is correct.
-It actively searches for reasons the hypothesis is wrong.
+It receives the hypothesis and file paths, nothing else.
+It has no idea how the hypothesis was formed or what evidence led to it.
+Default stance: the code is correct.
+It actively tries to disprove the bug.

-If Minos can't disprove it, it writes a concrete test case demonstrating the bug.
+If Minos can't disprove it, it writes a concrete test case.

-The standard approach: one agent finds something suspicious, reasons about it, and decides if it's a real bug.
-This has a structural flaw.
-The agent that formed the hypothesis is motivated to confirm it.
-It's already primed with the evidence, the narrative.
+The obvious approach: one agent finds something suspicious, reasons about it, decides if it's real.
+The flaw is structural.
+The agent that formed the hypothesis is already primed with the evidence.
+It will confirm.

-The result across production runs: zero false positives.
+Minos can't access the discovery context because it was never given it.
+Zero false positives across production runs.
 When Minos confirms a bug, the code is actually broken.

 Bug chains

-The most valuable findings aren't individual bugs — they're chains where bugs interact.
+The most useful findings aren't individual bugs.
+They're chains where bugs interact.

-In the first production run, ThreadTrace found a .find() with a missing return statement that made an entire retry path dead code.
-While tracing that path, it discovered three unawaited async calls that create a race condition — currently invisible because the dead retry prevents them from executing.
+First production run: ThreadTrace found a .find() with a missing return that made an entire retry path dead code.
+While tracing that path, it discovered three unawaited async calls creating a race condition, invisible because the dead retry prevents them from ever executing.

-Fixing the .find() without fixing the awaits would activate the race condition.
-The bugs are linked.
-Neither is visible in isolation.
-This is why ThreadTrace continues investigating after finding a bug instead of stopping.
+Fix the .find() without fixing the awaits and you activate the race condition.
+The bugs are linked, and neither is visible in isolation.
+ThreadTrace keeps investigating after the first finding because the interesting failures are usually downstream.

 Limitations

-It's optimized for TypeScript/Node.js.
-It requires Claude Code for multi-agent spawning.
-Each full investigation uses 50-100K tokens.
-It's static analysis — no runtime reproduction.
-And it's not a replacement for tests.
+TypeScript/Node.js only.
+Requires Claude Code for multi-agent spawning.
+50–100K tokens per full investigation.
+Static analysis, no runtime reproduction.
+Not a replacement for tests.
 It finds the bugs you didn't know to test for.

 ThreadTrace on GitHub